-The HA will make public records available to individuals and organizations with legitimate purposes all persons, unless otherwise exempted from disclosure by applicable law.
+The HA will make public records available to all persons, unless otherwise exempted from disclosure by applicable law.
 Copies of disclosable public records may be purchased from the HA or they can be viewed at no charge at the HA offices during normal business hours.
 The HA charges \$0.50 for the first page copied and \$0.10 for each additional page thereafter.
 To the extent permitted by law, under certain circumstances the HA may recover additional costs in connection with retrieving electronic data.
-In order not to cause a financial burden on the HA, charges for this information will be 25 cents per page for photocopies, and \$30 per hour for staff time in locating and gathering information.
-If the file is stored in archives, an additional \$35 fee will be charged to request it from storage.